Certificate of Occupancy Required Prior to the Occupation of Any Structure

 - Municipal Code

-- Comprehensive sign regulations can be found in Article 8 Sec 864 of the City’s Code.
+- Comprehensive sign regulations can be found in Article 8 Section 864 of the City’s Code

-- For those businesses located in the Historic District, the Historic District Approval Application can be found here.
+- For these businesses located in the Historic District, access the Historic District Approval Application (PDF)

 Wastewater Pretreatment Program

-- The City regulates commercial users of the Publicly Owned Treatment Works by administering and enforcing the Industrial Pretreatment Ordinance.
-Through the program, the Department of Public Works issues FOG Control & wastewater discharge permits, and monitors/inspects industrial users' facilities.
-More information can be found here.
+- The City regulates commercial users of the Publicly Owned Treatment Works by administering and enforcing the Industrial Pretreatment Ordinance (PDF).
+Through the program, the Department of Public Works issues fats, oils, and grease control and wastewater discharge permits, and monitors/inspects industrial users' facilities.
+View more information.

 - Contact the Department of Public Works with questions.